-Click to expand answers
+Click the arrows to expand answers

 Where will the conference be held?

 The conference will be held on the Camperdown campus of the University of Sydney in the Eastern Avenue Auditorium and the Law School building.
 The campus is about 3km south-west of the CBD of Sydney.